mritd/dnsacme/README.md

 - Automatically renew certificates and execute hook scripts
 - Support ECC certificate (KeyType can be set)
 - Support multiple CA(Let's Encrypt/ZeroSSL)
-- Test mode for frequent testing of certificate requests (helpful when debugging)
 - Optional DNS providers at compile time (can be used to reduce file size)
 - No other dependencies except libc (support muslc)